abde-asir/FUT19-Buyer/README.md

 ## Installation

-* Create a LAMP Droplet within DigitalOcean (Create Droplet > One-Click Apps -> LEMP on 18.04)
+* Create a LAMP Droplet within DigitalOcean (Create Droplet > One-Click Apps -> LAMP on 18.04)
 * Login to your server via SSH
 * Clone the repository to your server using `git clone https://github.com/InkedCurtis/FUT19-Buyer.git /var/www/buyer/`
 * Navigate to the directory `cd /var/www/buyer/`